smirnovkirilll/table_transfer/README.md

 ### what is it?

 Lightweight library, intended to help transfer CSV/JSON/Postgresql table/dict in any direction.

 Table/dict supposed be stored locally, in s3-compatible storage or Postgresql database.

 ### disclaimer

 This library is under active development, any interface may change without notice.

-It is part of another private project, provided "as is" and is unlikely to be changed upon request.
+It is part of another [private project](https://github.com/smirnovkirilll/lookmomimadataengineer), provided "as is" and is unlikely to be changed upon request.

-The only reason it is published is to host it in a highly available environment.
+The main reason it is published is to host it in a highly available environment.

 > [!WARNING]
 > Overall: there is no point in using it for anyone, please use [pandas](https://github.com/pandas-dev/pandas) instead